SNTSVV/FAQAS_MASS/mutator/python/README.md

-To generate FAQAS_dataDrivenMutator.h run this command: python generateDataMutator.py  "<buffer data type>" <fault model>
+To generate FAQAS_dataDrivenMutator.h run this command:

+python generateDataMutator.py  "<buffer data type>" <fault model>

 If you need to enable the "SINGLETON" option you must run the following command before it.

+To compile with gcc the "SINGLETON" option is strongly advised in order to avoid memory issues.

 export _FAQAS_SINGLETON_FM="TRUE"